bradjasper/focus-extension/README.md

 Focus (https://heyfocus.com) is a Mac application that blocks distractions like Facebook, Twitter, Reddit, etc...

-It works out of the box with Safari, Chrome and Vivaldi, but needs an extension for other browsers like Firefox, Opera and Brave.
+It works out of the box with Safari, Chrome and Vivaldi, but needs an extension for other browsers like Firefox.

 This single extension should work for all of those other browsers.